dosiler/Project-GettingAndCleaningData/CodeBook.md

 TABLE OF CONTENTS

-A. Raw Data Source
+A. Raw Data Source<br>
-B. Data Set Information
+B. Data Set Information<br>
-C. Variables Of The Tidy Data Set
+C. Variables Of The Tidy Data Set<br>
-D. Full List Of Variables In The Tidy Data Set
+D. Full List Of Variables In The Tidy Data Set<br>

 ==================================================================

 A. RAW DATA SOURCE

 The raw data was downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ==================================================================

 B. DATA SET INFORMATION

 <reprinted from the above link>
 "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities ...
 - WALKING